yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 to always make your promises dependable on events that are out of your control&mdash;your hands must always be clean.

+{% quote Instead of giving someone a raise, it's always better to buy a new PlayStation for the office %}

 **Buy them cushion chairs and tennis tables**.
 Spend just a little on all those funny office things, and they will pay you back big time, through the ability to underpay your programmers.